Video Game: Persona Q: Shadow of the Labyrinth

 - A bit subtle, but P4 hero always land on his feet after falling from great height unlike the others.
 Watch everyone's reaction after falling from a trapdoor in the "Soulmate" minigame; he's the only one beside the Velvet Room attendants who's not dazed from the fall.

 - Sibling Team: All three of the Velvet Siblings (Elizabeth, Theodore, and Margaret) appear in this game to help the heroes.
 Elizabeth and Margaret also act as a team to test the strength of the party in one request.
+Of course all three get together to kick your ass, but only at the end after a New Game+.

 - Sinister Silhouettes: The two casts first encounter their counterparts as shadowy looking figures… only for their respective protagonists to walk out of the shadows and introduce themselves.